Skip to main content

 Pharmacy services staff.

-The CDs covered by this policy are those covered by schedules 2, 3 (3a and 3b) and 4.
+Controlled drugs covered by this standard operating procedure are those covered by schedules 2, 3 (3a and 3b), 4 and 5.

-No CD register record needs to be made for schedule 3b and 4 CDs.
+No controlled drug register record needs to be made for schedule 3b and 4 controlled drugs.

-All CDs or unknown substances will be destroyed on the ward or team using a proprietary denaturing kit (DOOP), which can be ordered from the SLA pharmacy.
+All controlled drugs or unknown substances will be destroyed on the ward or team using a proprietary denaturing kit (DOOP), which can be ordered from Rowlands Pharmacy.
 The trust pharmacy department will order and store these kits within the pharmacy department.

-1. Having received notification from the ward or team, pharmacy staff should liaise with the nurse in charge prior to their visit to:
+1. Ward or team to contact trust pharmacy department (by phone, email).
+Having received notification from the ward or team, pharmacy staff should liaise with the nurse in charge or ward administration pharmacy technician prior to their visit to:

-• ensure that identified stock CDs are no longer needed
+• ensure that identified stock controlled drugs are no longer needed

-• ensure that identified POM CDs are no longer needed, and the patient has consented to the destruction
+• ensure that identified prescription-only medication controlled drugs are no longer needed, and the patient has consented to the destruction

 • check if there are any unknown substances

-2. The ATNP (who will destroy those CDs or unknown substances) should liaise with the nurse in charge and set a suitable time to come to the ward or team to carry out the CDs destruction.
+2. The authorised trained named personnel (who will destroy those controlled drugs or unknown substances) should liaise with the nurse in charge or ward administration pharmacy technician and set a suitable time to come to the ward or team to carry out the controlled drugs destruction.

-3. On arrival to the ward or team, the ATNP should identify themselves, with trust identification.
-They will ask the nurse in charge to accompany them to the treatment room to obtain the CDs or unknown substances to be destroyed, along with the CD register, having assured themselves of the safety of doing so.
+3. On arrival to the ward or team the authorised trained named personnel should identify themselves, using their trust identification.
+They will ask the nurse in charge or ward administration pharmacy technician to accompany them to the treatment room to obtain the controlled drugs or unknown substances to be destroyed, along with the controlled drug register, having assured themselves of the safety of doing so.

-4. The ATNP and counter-signatory (nurse in charge or pharmacist or RDaSH pharmacy technician if nurse in charge is not able to witness the CD destruction) should get the CDs or unknown substances from the CD cupboard, then lock the cupboard back up and check CDs to be destroyed against the registry entries.
+4. The authorised trained named personnel and counter-signatory should get the controlled drugs (schedule 2 and 3a) or unknown substances from the controlled drug cupboard, then lock the cupboard back up and check controlled drugs to be destroyed against the registry entries.

 5. If multiple destructions are required, this will be done in strict rotation:

-• tablets or capsules, remove from packaging, crush and add to DOOP kit
+• tablets or capsule: remove from packaging and add directly to the proprietary denaturing kit (DOOP kit)

-6. CDs or unknown substances will be signed out of the register as being destroyed, by the ATNP and counter-signatory.
-A second sheet (appendix B) will also be completed and kept by the trust pharmacy Department.
+6. Controlled drugs (schedule 2 and 3a) or unknown substances will be signed out of the register as being destroyed, by the authorised trained named personnel and counter-signatory.
+A second sheet (appendix B) will also be completed and kept by the trust pharmacy department.

-7. The DOOP kit should not be filled more than half full.
-Once all CDs or unknown substances have been placed in the DOOP kit, it should be filled with water to the fill mark on the label, the lid tightly closed and shaken.
+8. Once all controlled drugs or unknown substances have been placed in the DOOP kit, it should be filled with water to the fill mark on the label, the lid tightly closed and shaken.

-8. Once the liquid has formed a gel, the substances are no longer considered as controlled substances, and the container can be disposed of in the pharmaceutical waste bin on the ward or community team.
+9. Once the liquid has formed a gel, the substances are no longer considered as controlled substances, and the container can be disposed of in the pharmaceutical waste bin on the ward or community team.
+An entry to be made in the destruction book when the DOOP kit is placed in the pharmaceutical waste bin.

-9. The ATPN and counter-signatory should then check the CD register against existing stock and vice versa (except in St John’s Hospice due to the size or range of their CD holding) and if balance is correct then an entry should be made that the stock levels have been checked and are correct, this must then be signed and dated by both the ATNP and the counter signatory.
+10. The authorised trained named personnel and counter-signatory should then check the controlled drug register against existing stock (in use) and vice versa (except in St John’s Hospice due to the size or range of their controlled drug holding) and if balance is correct then an entry should be made that the stock levels have been checked and are correct, this must then be signed and dated by both the authorised trained named personnel and the counter-signatory.
 The relevant section from appendix B should be completed accordingly:

 • number of items checked